google/draco/javascript/example/README.md

 // the static URL.
 THREE.DRACOLoader.setDecoderPath('./path/to/decoder/');

-// (Optional) Use JS decoder (defaults to WebAssembly if supported).
+// (Optional) Force non-WebAssembly JS decoder (without this line, WebAssembly is the default if supported).
 THREE.DRACOLoader.setDecoderConfig({type: 'js'});

 // (Optional) Pre-fetch decoder source files (defaults to load on demand).